Intangible-pg18/Cpp-Deep-Dive/README.md

 	Hence all the constructors are called, else object wouldn't be constructed properly.

 ---
+* Note-:
+  1. Constructors and Destructors are never inherited and hence never overrided.(We will study the concept of function overriding in the next tutorial)
+  2. Assignment operator = is never inherited.
+It can be overloaded but can't be inherited by sub class.
+* Inheritance and Static Functions in C++ -:
+  1. They are inherited into the derived class.
+  2. If you redefine a static member function in derived class, all the other overloaded functions in base class are hidden.
+  3. Static Member functions can never be virtual.
+We will study about Virtual in coming topics.
+---
 Types of Inheritance-:
 * Single Inheritance: In single inheritance, a class is allowed to inherit from only one class. i.e. one sub class is inherited by one base class only.